JDACS4C-IMPROVE/MGAE-DC/README.md

 ## Running the Model

-1. Activate the conda environment:
+### 1. Activate the conda environment
 ```
 conda activate mgaedc_improve
 ```

-2. Set environment variables:
+### 2. Set environment variables
 ```
 export PYTHONPATH=$PYTHONPATH:/your/path/to/IMPROVE
 ```

-3. Prepare dataset in IMPROVE format
+### 3. Prepare dataset in IMPROVE format

-This script processes the O'Neil datasets and reformats them to match the IMPROVE framework.
-The processed data is saved in the `improve_oneil` folder, following the required structure with `y_data`, `x_data`, and `splits` folders.
 ```
 python prepare_oneil_data.py
 ```
+This script processes the O'Neil datasets and reformats them to match the IMPROVE framework.
+The processed data is saved in the `improve_oneil` folder, following the required structure with `y_data`, `x_data`, and `splits` folders.

-**Note: The cell features data originally comes from PRODeepSyn.**
+*Note: The cell features data originally comes from PRODeepSyn.*

-4. Preprocess raw data to construct model input data (ML data)
+### 4. Preprocess raw data to construct model input data (ML data)
 ```
 python mgaedc_preprocess_improve.py --input_dir improve_oneil --output_dir original/ml_data
 ```